Survival Tips for Non-Traditional Students: Going Back to School as a Mom

 - Define Personal and Career Goals

 Gone are the days where all you wanted to do is party, party, party.
-Now you’re focused and with it are goals aligned to your personal development and career.
+Now, you’re focused and with that focus comes goals aligned to your personal development and career.

 Consider items like:

 - Your burning interests and passions

 - Filling a career gap or exploring new demands